Tracing the green valley with entropic thresholding: SDSS data

 \section{SDSS data}

 We use the data from the Sloan Digital Sky Survey (SDSS) \citep{york}.
 The SDSS is the largest redshift survey of the nearby Universe.
 It has gathered the images and spectra of millions of galaxies in the universe with unprecedented accuracy.
 The availability of a large number of galaxies in the SDSS makes it ideally suited for a statistical analysis of the galaxy bimodality.
 We obtain the data from the SDSS DR16 \citep{ahumada} by using a SQL in the SDSS SkyServer \footnote{https://skyserver.sdss.org/casjobs/}.
 We select a contiguous region of the sky that spans $135^{\circ} \leq \alpha \leq 225^{\circ}$ and $0^{\circ} \leq \delta \leq 60^{\circ}$ in the equatorial co-ordinates.
 We extract the information of all the galaxies in this region that lie within redshift $z < 0.3$ and have r-band Petrosian magnitude within $ 13.5 \le r_{p} < 17.77$.
 We construct a volume limited sample of galaxies from this dataset by applying a cut $-23 \le M_r \le -21$ to the K-corrected and extinction corrected $r$-band absolute magnitude.
 The resulting volume limited sample lies between the redshift limit $0.041 \le z \le 0.120$ and contains a total $103984$ galaxies.
-The stellar masses of the galaxies in our volume limited sample are obtained from a catalogue based on the Flexible Stellar Population Synthesis model \citep{conroy09}.
+The stellar masses and the specific star formation rates (sSFR) of the galaxies in our volume limited sample are obtained from a catalogue based on the Flexible Stellar Population Synthesis model \citep{conroy09}.
+We utilize the concentration index $\frac{r_{90}}{r_{50}}$ \citep{shimasaku01} to assess the morphology of galaxies.
+Here, $r_{90}$ and $r_{50}$ represent the radii encompassing $90\%$ and $50\%$ of the Petrosian flux, respectively.
+The values for $r_{90}$ and $r_{50}$ for each galaxy are extracted from the photoObj table.
+Additionally, \citet{brinchmann04} provide an emission line classification of galaxies using the BPT diagram developed by \citet{baldwin81}.
+This classification is recorded in the `bptclass' variable within the galSpecExtra table.
+We retrieve this classification data for all galaxies and identify AGNs based on their `bptclass'.
 We use a $\Lambda$CDM cosmological model with $\Omega_{m0}=0.315$, $\Omega_{\Lambda0}=0.685$ and $h=0.674$ \citep{planck20} for our analysis.